MA Creative Writing

 N/A

-This course positions the writer as creative practitioner.
+This course positions the writer as a creative practitioner.
 Our guiding focus is the creative act of writing, and developing your creative insight through critical exploration.

-Tailored to recent graduates, as well as aspirational or established writers looking for a professional qualification, this course supports those seeking opportunity to advance their craft and collaborate with peers within a multidisciplinary environment.
+You will be supported to discover or develop your writerly voice, whether you are a recent graduate, aspirational or established writer.
+This course supports those seeking opportunity to advance their craft and collaborate with peers within a multidisciplinary environment.
 You will be supported to produce an extended creative writing project, alongside peers working across literary forms.

 Underpinned by workshops covering prose, poetry and scriptwriting, you will explore craft and technique, deepening your practice through exploration across discipline, form and genre.
-You will evidence that which is valuable to your ongoing creative development, to interrogate the breadth and depth of the literary tradition.
+You will evidence that which is valuable to your ongoing creative development, to interrogate the breadth and depth of your individual literary tradition.
+In keeping with the arts university setting, you will engage with experimental and hybrid writing forms, as well as explore collaborative opportunities with practitioners across multiple creative disciplines.

 Mirroring the creative process of ideation, development, and revision, you will develop your creative practice and engage with research methodologies.
 You will be supported to develop creative and critical skills with regular sharing and feedback workshops.
-Engagement with the creative industries, through literary festivals, publishers, and creative agencies, will widen this creative and critical dialogue, while offering networking and career-building opportunities.

-The course enables you to consider the range of roles available to writing specialists, across the creative industries, academia, and the digital media sector, with focus on content development, editing, pitching, problem solving, project management and self-advocation.
+The course enables you to consider the range of roles available to writing specialists, across the creative industries, academia, and the digital media sector, with focus on content development, editing, pitching, problem solving, project management and self advocation.

 Our postgraduate courses include both specialist subject modules and transdisciplinary core modules.
 Both are underpinned by independent learning.
 You will be supported with a variety of teaching and learning methods, including individual supervision, group tutorials, live briefs and project proposals, as well as being encouraged to collaborate with students from other postgraduate courses.

 Our academic staff are engaged in contemporary practice in their specialism and will support, encourage and challenge you during your studies.
 All postgraduate students are taught together in research methods and business-related modules.
+Postgraduate courses can be studied either full-time over one academic year or part-time over two academic years.
+Teaching is broken down into three teaching blocks per year.

 MA Creative Writing